mxjp/node-subcode/README.md

 Subcode is still under development.
 Syntax, api and usage may change in the future.
 Anything that is marked as deprecated may stop working at any time!

 #### Recently deprecated API
-+ compile options/context - Deprecated because it does not fit all the needs when extending the compile time context with custom api from outside a template.
++ compile options/context - Deprecated because it does not fit all the needs when extending the compile time context with custom api from outside a template. _Using this option will now print a warning._

 <br/>